 Highway 12 between Boulder and Escalante is amazing as the road twists through narrow canyons and up to scenic overlooks that provide rather startling views back down into those canyons.
 The area around Calf Creek, with its tight twisting canyons, is particularly splendid.
 I wish we had more time to spend here.

 Down on the plain again, we pass the turn-off to Kodachrome Basin State Park, but do not stop.
 The sky is gloriously clear and the sun is starting to drop (the light would be beautiful), but we have already done a lot of driving today.
-We’ll save Kodachrome for tomorrow.
+We’ll save Kodachrome for another day.